St. Mary's Church, Mühlhausen: Building

 The church is a five-aisled Gothic hall church built of local travertine.
 The central nave is twice as wide as the side aisles.
 At the western end of the church are the three steeples: two side spires, roughly 42 m high, and the main 86.7 m high central spire.
 The towers have a square ground plan and substructure, with an octagonal superstructure on top.
 On the eastern side are three choirs, a large central choir flanked by two smaller ones.
 The central choir appears tall and slender, which is typical of the Gothic period.
 The northern side choir was a baptismal chapel dedicated to Saint Nicholas, while the sacristy is located under the southern one.

 The interior of the hall church is divided by four rows of each five slender, high columns into 30 rectangles.
 In the Medieval period, the matroneum housed a library (which was common for larger churches to have at the time).
 The transept of the church is as wide as the nave and does not protrude from the overall width of the church at its ends.

 The south portal of the transept, which serves as the main entrance to the church, is elaborately structured and ornamented in a way typical of the Gothic style.
 Two side pillars make the portal appear visually prominent and wider, although it is aligned with the side wall of the church.
 On the illusory balcony above the centre of the portal are four statues looking down on the square in front of the church.
 They represent Emperor Charles IV, his wife Elisabeth of Pomerania, as well as two of his children, perhaps also a court lady and a courtier.
 The figures, now colourless, were once painted.
 Above the illusory balcony is an image of Jesus Christ as the Judge of the World.
 There are numerous sculptures at the church gate.
 They were destroyed in 1525 during the Peasants' War and only restored around 1900.

-The fact that the south portal serves as the main entrance is often explained with the St. Vitus Cathedral in Prague, which was begun at about the same time, as a model, where the south portal had to serve as the entrance because the nave and west façade were not completed until centuries later.
+The fact that the south portal serves as the main entrance is often explained by pointing to the St. Vitus Cathedral in Prague, which was begun at about the same time, as a model, where the south portal had to serve as the entrance because the nave and west façade were not completed until centuries later.
 However, churches with a southern main entrance have existed since the early 13th century at the latest, for example Paderborn Cathedral and Herford Minster, which are among the first large hall churches in Germany.